-Once you have worked with your Client Advocate to get started with clinical document exchange, there are a few things you will need to configure in the EHR.
+Once you have worked with PCC Support to get started with clinical document exchange, there are a few things you will need to configure in the EHR.

 Set Default Consent Status for New Patients

-You will have to decide whether your practice has an opt-in or opt-out consent status for patients with regards to clinical document exchange.
+You need to decide whether you will have an opt-out or opt-in policy for clinical document exchange.
 Once you have done so, set this status in the Practice Preferences tool.

 You can choose whether new patients’ consent status will default to “Undetermined”, “Yes”, or “No”.
 Note that a status of undetermined is functionally the same as a status of no. The data of patients with the status of either undetermined or no will not be shared, while those with a status of yes will.

 Add Clinical Document Exchange Consent to Communication Preferences

 Once clinical document exchange has been activated for your practice, a section for patients’ consent status will appear in the Communication Preferences component in your chart notes.
 To make this status appear prior to activating clinical document exchange (perhaps you are acquiring patient consent in advance of implementing this feature), edit the Communication Preferences component with the Protocols configuration tool.

 After choosing to include clinical document exchange consent in this component, it will appear in all patients’ charts.